leonweber/pedl/README.md

 for each pair in a separate file.
 The contents of these files can then be aggregated into a single csv-file with `summarize`.

-PEDL expects proteins to be identified via entrez gene ids.
+PEDL expects proteins to be identified either via HGNC symbols (for human genes) or entrez gene ids.
 These can be looked up via standard webinterfaces like [NCBI Gene](https://www.ncbi.nlm.nih.gov/gene).